Before there was Money Heist (aka La Casa de Papel), there was TNT’s Leverage that aired for five seasons between 2008 and 2012.

 Announcing the Leverage reboot!

 At the start of 2019, the Amazon-owned online database IMDb launched its own streaming service for the United States.
-Originally named Freedive, it was later rebranded as IMDb TV in mid-2019 and currently has licensing deals with Warner Bros., Sony Pictures Entertainment, MGM, and most recently, Disney!
+Originally named Freedive, it was later rebranded as IMDb TV and then as Freevee and currently has licensing deals with Warner Bros., Sony Pictures Entertainment, MGM, and most recently, Disney!

 On top of that, the streaming service has finally decided to dip its toes into creating and producing originals, starting with our very own Leverage!